 - Priorities for following year

-The Trust must have at least three Members, one of whom must always be the Chair of the Trustees.
-The majority of Members should be independent of the Board of Trustees.
+The Trust must have at least three Members, one of whom must always be the Chair of Members.
+Normally, Members should be independent of the Board of Trustees.

 The Members of Edmonton Academy Trust are: